 The best Koopor Mini 2 we reviewed is powered by single high wattage 18650 battery that leads this Smok Mod to great puffs.
 Its wattage mode has a massive range from 1W to a huge 60W high current for extreme vapes.
 That’s right.
 The new Koopor Mini is a single station for extreme vaping out of the box.

 Vapers don’t need gimmicks; there is no electronic value in a unique design or a novel shape.
-All they want is power, performance, and reliability at a good price.
-SMOK provides that over and over with their many devices, including the SMOK KOOPOR Mini 2.
+All they want is power, performance, and reliability at a reasonable price.
+Smok provides that over and over with their many devices, including the Smok Koopor Mini 2.

 The single driver system, according to manufacturers, limits your voltage system to either boosting or bucking voltage.
-With the Dual Driver System (DDS), the KOOPOR can do both, so the voltage is constantly monitored and regulated.
-This is an attentive PCB, concerned for the regularity of performance and also your safety.
+With the Dual Driver System (DDS), the Koopor can do both, so the voltage is constantly monitored and regulated.
+It is an attentive PCB, concerned for the regularity of performance and also your safety.